 Call a doctor if you have diarrhea that is severe, lasts more than a few days or is bloody.
 If you are traveling, call an embassy or consulate for help locating a doctor.
 Other signs that you should seek medical attention include a fever of 102 F (39 C) or higher, persistent vomiting, and signs of severe dehydration, including dry mouth, muscle cramps, decreased urine output or fatigue.

-If you've just returned home from a trip abroad, share that information with your doctor when you call to make an appointment.
+If you have diarrhea and you've just returned home from a trip abroad, share that trip information with your doctor when you call to make an appointment.

 Here's some information to help you get ready, and what to expect from your doctor.

 - Pre-appointment instructions.
 At the time you make your appointment, ask whether there are immediate self-care steps you can take to help recover more quickly.

 - Symptom history.
 Write down any symptoms you've been experiencing and for how long.

 - Medical history.
 Make a list of your key medical information, including other conditions for which you're being treated and any medications, vitamins or supplements you're currently taking.

 - Questions to ask your doctor.
 Write down your questions in advance so that you can make the most of your time with your doctor.

 The list below suggests questions to ask your doctor about traveler's diarrhea.